BJMdotNET/prince-docs/lists/minneapolis-star-tribune-2019-03.md

  - [**"Colbert's bandleader Jon Batiste honors Prince in final 'Live From Here' St. Paul show of the season"**](http://www.startribune.com/colbert-s-bandleader-jon-batiste-honors-prince-in-live-from-here-s-last-st-paul-show-of-the-season/507271362/) by Neal Justin - 18 March 2019 | [mirror](https://web.archive.org/web/*/http://www.startribune.com/colbert-s-bandleader-jon-batiste-honors-prince-in-live-from-here-s-last-st-paul-show-of-the-season/507271362/)

-    > "Live From Here" may be drifting away from its Minnesota roots, but the national radio show found all sorts of ways to pay tribute to the state with its last Twin Cities show of the season and its first without host Chris Thile.
+    > “Live From Here” may be drifting away from its Minnesota roots, but the national radio show found all sorts of ways to pay tribute to the state with its last Twin Cities show of the season and its first without host Chris Thile.
     >
-    > Guest host Jon Batiste, best known as the bandleader for CBS's "Late Show With Stephen Colbert," talked about how he spent time in college obsessed with Prince's "Dirty Mind" album before steaming up the Fitzgerald Theatre with a sulty, jazz version of "How Come U Don't Call Me Anymore."
+    > Guest host Jon Batiste, best known as the bandleader for CBS's “Late Show With Stephen Colbert,” talked about how he spent time in college obsessed with Prince's “Dirty Mind” album before steaming up the Fitzgerald Theatre with a sulty, jazz version of “How Come U Don't Call Me Anymore.”

 -----